khea-community/.github/profile/README.md

 #### How to locate APIs?
 API marketplaces, simple google search and developer forums and websites
 #### How to write a client to access the APIs?
+The client API will contain the following a URL of the API, an authentication mechanism such as a token and paramaters of there specific objective.
+By executing this you are requesting the client API to interact with a users end system.